Grottes et Cascade de Villecroze, Gorges du Verdon, Var.

 |1633||ownership of the caves ceded to the commune of Villecroze.|

-The town Villecroze is located in a flat and fertile valley, at the foot of barren limestone hill.
+The town Villecroze is located in a flat and fertile valley, at the foot of a barren limestone hill.
 At the far end of the village, below the limestone cliffs, lies a strange and romantic place named Parc Floral Municipal.
 This beautiful spot with nicely shaped plants, trails and benches, is a municipal park which could be found in many villages.
 But the white cliffs at the northern side are exceptional.

 A 40m high waterfall cascades down the front of the cliffs on the left side.
 This is the water responsible for the formation of the tufa deposit.
 The deposit is rather young, in geologic terms, but not recent.
 It was formed 700,000 years ago, when probably much more water was flowing down the brook forming a series of waterfalls.

-High in the cliffs are a group of natural caves, which were formed by the irregular growth of the limestone.
+High in the cliffs are a group of small natural caves, which were formed by the irregular growth of the limestone.
 Some of those caves were transformed into dwellings, cave houses, which overlook the medieval village.
 This happened during the Middle Ages.
 The local Lord, Nicolas d'Albertas, decided in 1566 to built a fortification into the natural caves.
 They had enormous strategic benefits, it was only necessary to defend the front side, as the rest was surrounded by massive rock.
 And the rock was soft enough to make the construction much easier.
-The rock hewn out to create passages was immediatly used to build walls and staircases.
+The rock hewn out to create passages was immediately used to build walls and staircases.
 However, nothing happened and the town was never under attack or besieged.
 The fortification were thus never needed, and after many years - in 1633 - Nicolas d'Albertas ceded ownership of the caves to the commune of Villecroze.